* representative output, MacBook Pro M2, default settings

 ShrinkMaster isn't signed with an Apple Developer ID yet (those cost $99/year).
 The fix is one-time: drag the app to Applications, then right-click → Open instead of double-clicking.
 After that, it launches normally.

-Q03Does my video get uploaded somewhere?
+Q03Does my file get uploaded somewhere?

 No. Encoding happens entirely on your Mac via a bundled ffmpeg binary.
 The app makes no network requests during compression.
 You can verify in Activity Monitor.
 The source is public.